-Babatunde Adetoye studied MA Human Resource and Employment Management at the University's business school.
+Babatunde Adetoye studied Human Resource and Employment Management MA at the University's business school.
 Babatunde wanted to share the amazing experience he had while studying.
-We caught up with him for a quick question-and-answer session.
+We caught up with him for a quick Q&A session.

 What is your current role and what does it involve?

 Currently I am the Chief Executive Officer (CEO) of Talent & Trends.
 My business supports individuals and organisations to discover, develop and optimally deploy people's potential for maximum results.

 How has your course at London Met helped you in the working world?

 I developed the skills necessary to conduct successful research and present to decision-makers, as I now regularly have to present to my clients.